sitscholl/topoclim/README.md

 ## Overview

-This document describes the R-package **topoclim**.
-The document presents a series of calculations that allow to estimate fine-scale climatic conditions in complex topography using a radiation correction factor.
-Through this radiation correction factor, the effects of slope, aspect, cloud cover and solar position on local air temperature are accounted for.
-The principles of the approach are illustrated by applying the model to South Tyrol, a mountainous study area in the inner alps, during April 2019.
-The time-period for the interpolation can be changed by adjusting the parameters in the following script.
+This document describes the R-package **topoclim**, which was originally published in the article *Tscholl et al. (2021), Coupling solar radiation and cloud cover data for enhanced temperature predictions over topographically complex mountain terrain.
+International Journal of Climatology, under review*.
+The package presents an innovative method to estimate air temperature at high spatiotemporal resolution over complex mountain terrain, called the cloud-corrected model.
+The cloud-corrected model uses a correction factor to include the effects of slope, aspect, cloud cover and solar position on local air temperature estimates.
+The following document illustrates the principles of the approach by applying it to South Tyrol, a mountainous study area in the inner alps, during April 2019.
-Additionally, we also provide the results from our validation, including the comparison between measured and modeled air temperature and the comparison between observed and modeled phenological timing.

 ## Installation